Enabling the right to decent housing

 In 2022, AML therefore launched a public tender for a framework agreement under its housing action plan, structured into four lots: for project preparation, project review, geological and geotechnical survey and simplified project preparation.

-With the creation of this framework agreement, it is hoped not only to achieve significant savings in the supply of goods and services, but also to align the centralized purchasing policy of AML, its municipalities and other member entities with the global public purchasing policy.
+With the establishment of this framework agreement, the aim is not only to achieve significant savings in the procurement of goods and services, but also to align the centralized procurement policy of the AML, its municipalities, and other participating entities with the overall public procurement policy.

 Following the publication of the international public tender and the period for submitting proposals, AML evaluated and selected the best teams, based on the experience of the design teams and the price/hour charged, with which it signed the framework agreement.
 Around 40 architectural, engineering and geotechnical companies and studios signed the framework agreement in December 2022.